Writing Studio

 WordPress Publishing

-Publish the current Markdown file directly to one or more WordPress sites using the WordPress REST API.
+Publish your finished draft directly to WordPress without leaving Obsidian.
 The modal lets you choose the target site, set the post title, status, categories, tags, excerpt, and an optional scheduled publication date.

 To publish: